davidpetter/security-architecture/README.md

 # MMI - Machine to machine interaction

 ## DNS
+DNS is crucial/weak/important

 The DNS is responsible for the mapping between domain names and IP adresses.
 The domain name is the public identity of the server.
-That makes the DNS responsible

 ## REST, SOAP, GRPC etc.